George Washington Earp was a first cousin to Wyatt Earp and also served as a lawman in Kansas.

 After Grant County was established in 1887, Ulysses found itself embroiled in a fierce county seat battle with nearby Tilden (later called Appomattox.)
-Though Ulysses was named the temporary county seat, an official election was held on October 16, 1888 to determine the permanent location.
+Though Ulysses was named the temporary county seat, an official election was held on October 16, 1888, to determine the permanent location.
 The county seat fight was corrupt and vicious like many others at the time.
-George would later say that the Ulysses Town Company imported several noted gun men “to protect the security of the ballot” at the elections.
-Among them were Bat Masterson, Luke Short, Ed Dlathe, Jim Drury, Bill Wells, Ed Short and others.
+George would later say that the Ulysses Town Company imported several noted gunmen “to protect the security of the ballot” at the elections.
+Among them were Bat Masterson, Luke Short, Ed Dlathe, Jim Drury, Bill Wells, Ed Short, and others.

-The men built a lumber barricade across the street from the polling place, stationing themselves behind it with their Winchesters and six-shooters, in case of trouble or attempts to steal the ballot box.
+The men built a lumber barricade across the street from the polling place, stationing themselves behind it with their Winchesters and six-shooters, in case of trouble or attempt to steal the ballot box.
 But, no trouble erupted and in the end, the election resulted in a win for Ulysses.

 In 1893, Earp was appointed as a U.S. Deputy Marshal in Wichita and later worked for the field office of the United States Revenue Service.
 In 1933, he moved to Joplin, Missouri where he worked as an income tax consultant.
 He didn’t retire until the age of 91.
-A few years later, he suffered a stroke and died on December 21, 1960 at the age of 96.
+A few years later, he suffered a stroke and died on December 21, 1960, at the age of 96.
 He was the last of the line of the “Fighting Earps.”

-By Kathy Weiser-Alexander, August, 2017.
+By Kathy Weiser-Alexander, updated September 2020.

 Ulysses, Kansas – Born Twice & Still Kicking